-A summary of impact on bats at Khoe WEF is provided below.
+A summary of impact on bats at Hugo WEF is provided below.
 The highest negative impact on bats during wind farm developments is experienced during the operational phase, which is rated high negative without mitigation and moderate negative with mitigation.
-Although the overall combined impacts are rated as moderate negative before mitigation, and low negative after mitigation, it should be noted that the most important impact on bats, namely fatality during operation, is high before and after mitigation.
-This is supported by the bat activity category for Montane Fynbos and Renosterveld, which is high; Therefore, bat fatality during the operational phase could be high.
-Operational bat monitoring will shed further light on bat fatalities and the developer should prepare for turbine-specific curtailment and/or installing bat deterrents when more information is available.
+The overall combined impacts are rated to moderate negative before mitigation, and low negative after mitigation.
+It should be noted that this is a combined negative impact, but that the bat activity on the project site, according to the bat threshold for Montane Fynbos and Renosterveld, is high and the bat fatality during the operational phase could be high.
+Operational bat monitoring will shed further light on bat fatalities, but the developer should prepare for turbine-specific curtailment and/or installing bat deterrents when more information is available.

-Summary of impacts on bats: Khoe WEF
+Summary of impacts on bats: Hugo WEF

 Phase Impact before mitigation (negative) Impact after mitigation (negative)

 Construction Moderate Low

-Operation Moderate Moderate
+Operation Moderate to High Moderate

 Decommissioning Moderate Low

 Cumulative (Only solar

 farms within 30 km, Moderate Low

-therefore only one Moderate LOW
+therefore only one ivioderate LOW

 cumulative effect)

 Combined for the site Moderate Low

-Khoe WEF is the first proposed wind farm in the area; therefore, the cumulative impact is low, as there are no other wind farms within a 30 km radius.
+Hugo WEF is the first proposed wind farm in the area, together with Khoe WEF; therefore, the cumulative assessment is low, as there are no other wind farms within a 30 km radius.
 When solar farms are considered, a low impact of habitat destruction is noted.

 The Department of Forestry, Fisheries, and the Environment's (DFFE) Screening Tool Report showed a high sensitivity to the bats (wind) theme.
-The required Site Sensitivity Verification Report confirmed that the proposed Khoe WEF has high sensitivity in terms of bats, which had been confirmed by the bat monitoring exercise due to general high bat activity.
+The required Site Sensitivity Verification Report confirmed that the proposed Hugo WEF is catagorised as high sensitivity in terms of bats, which had been confirmed by the bat monitoring exercise.

 One year of pre-construction bat monitoring is required by legislation in South Africa.
 However, the dry Renosterveld and Fynbos are subject to erratic weather conditions, which could vary from year to year.
-Bat activity conducted during 2022 at another proposed development bordering Khoe WEF, indicated general lower bat activity.
+Bat activity conducted during 2022 at another proposed development bordering Hugo WEF, indicated general lower bat activity.
 The exceptionally high rainfall during the following year could have contributed to the high bat activity during 2023.
-Increased rainfall often results in an increase in insect activity which could result in higher bat activity.
+Increased rainfall often result in an increase in insect activity which could result in higher bat activity.
 Therefore, mitigation and enhancement options should be adjusted as this project develops and more site-specific information is collected.
 Furthermore, a growing knowledge in this field of study based on research and evidence gained from current similar development projects could add value to this project.